bss8/verify-graph-connectivity/README.md

     - Select [1] Cloud Run (fully managed) for the target platform
     - Select [3] us-central1 for the region
     - Press `Enter` to select the default for service name (connectedgraphs)

-## Deploy the front-end
-To deploy the full client-side app:
-`firebase deploy`
-To deploy only functions:

-To deploy everything except functions:

 ### Reference Documentation
 For further reference, please consider the following sections: